mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 Actually, your heart, your lungs, and hormone system, or your intestines, your stomach, are completely beyond your control.
 They’re going on.
 Even though your heart is beating, *[unintelligible]*, and then you put the gasoline into it and try to get the energy – you cannot do it.
 So when you see the heart slowing down, *[unintelligible]* –  that is [the way it is].
 Sometimes you have to accept it.

-But there is one thing that you can control, and that is the breath.
+But there is one thing which you can control, and that is the breath.
 And the breath really influences the whole system: all the systems of the hormones, and the lungs, and the heart, everything.
 That's why we try to concentrate on the breath, taking care of the breath.
 At that time, all your guts work very naturally.
-The circulation of your breath is pretty good; the pulse is pretty good.
+The circulation of your breath is pretty good; *[unintelligible]* is pretty good.
 And your heart is beating normally, very naturally.

 #### 44:56

 Next, the *brain-nerve system*.
 About the brain-nerve system, Dogen Zenji says, “Do not think good or bad; do not administer pros and cons.”
 Or, “Cease all the movements of the conscious mind, the gauging of all thoughts and views.
 Have no design on becoming a Buddha.”

-*(Transcriber’s Note: It looks like the translation Katagiri Roshi is using may be Norman Waddell's, as it says, “do not administer pros and cons.”
-See ["The Heart of Dogen's Shobogenzo" (PDF File)](https://terebess.hu/zen/dogen/The-Heart-of-Dogens-Shobogenzo.pdf).
-Alternative translations include “do not judge true or false,” or, “do not consider right and wrong.”)*
+(*Transcriber’s Note:* The translation is Norman Waddell and Masao Abe’s; see [*The Heart of Dogen's Shobogenzo* (PDF File)](https://terebess.hu/zen/dogen/The-Heart-of-Dogens-Shobogenzo.pdf).
+Alternative translations for “do not administer pros and cons” include “do not judge true or false,” or “do not consider right and wrong.”)

 That is the brain-nerve system.
 According to the brain-nerve system, we have to regulate the mind.
 Mind is characterized by attachment: attaching to one of two extreme ideas.
-This is characteristic of mind.
+This is the characteristic of mind.
 So, we have to make arrangement of the function of the mind ...

 *[Tape change.]*